miki-hermann/learn-horn-2sat/README.md

 algorithms run correctly and also serve as examples how to write the input.

+The file `graph24000.csv` contains 24,000 lines indicating the presence (by a leading 1) or absence (by a leading 0) of an arc in an oriented graph, where each node is labeled by a number.
+The task is to construct a formula recognizing the graph.
+Surprisingly, a 2SAT formula with 65 clauses is sufficient.

-There is another, much more sophisticated example from `kaggle` present in the Horn part, but it needs some preprocessing.
+In the Horn part, there is another, much more sophisticated example from `kaggle` present in the Horn part, but it needs some preprocessing.
 The file `digit.csv.xz` contains compressed data for recognition of digits.

 Compile the digit treatment by `make example` in the Horn part, then run the command `digit`.
 This command will ask you to choose the digit